MiriamPeskowitz/mourning-front-end-2020/notes.md

 User has Entries.
 User has Profile

-Signup:
--get data
---this.props.signupUser(user, () => this.props.history.push('/'))

-Wednesday: okay, try to use spacecowboy as a model, and redo/simplify mine.
-The focus is the profile page -- the homepage just pulls from stuff.
-Homepage is the currentUser

-Mon Jan 11
-Goal: be able to get current user
-Starting again.
-Decided to use sessions first, then change to JWT -- fix sessions and applicationController --

- Tuesday. start with getCurrentUser
---action -- getCurrentUser
--- reducer -- DONE
-Current User -- almost,
-Do a big debug of all the login/signup stuff.
-Start with signup
-signup -- is new entry created?
------ created and fixed up signup

--- DONE ALSO: something is stuck, FIXED
---DONEALSO: signupFormData is undefined -- FIX THIS MIDNIGHT< got it.
-I was calling signupFormData: state.signupForm when it needed to be signupFormData: state.signupFormReducer.
-BUT I FIGURED IT OUT>
-NOW: signup page loads.
-NEXT: make the backend work for signup-- DONE

-NEXT: Once signup works, make login work, and then get current user.
-Then I'm done -- can make more features in profile, including entries

-Thursday:
-NEXT: Fix the logout, esp the backend.
-Follow the flow of data.

 https://dev.to/mmcclure11/flatiron-final-project-rails-api-react-redux-e0g

-Thurs at 1.50.
-Auth is working, logout works, now: something is happening, where loginReducer is clearing Welcome user prints, then user deletes
-Figure out why.

-Thursday afternoon
 -- mostly fixed, there is an async issue that I need to figure out.
 --star work on profile.
 Look at caring bridge and make a list of what should go here.